bobbicodes/mecca/README.md

     $ cd mecca
     $ chmod +x *

-MECCA uses [sox](http://sox.sourceforge.net/), the Swiss-Army Knife of audio manipulation.
+MECCA uses [SoX](http://sox.sourceforge.net/), the Swiss-Army Knife of audio manipulation.
+It began life in 1991 as a command-line tool for converting audio formats, and was tortured throughout its adolesence and made to synthesize its own waveforms, mix them, edit them, and apply effects.
+So now we bring the long history of abuse to its thrilling climax, and introduce...
+SoX the Sequencer.

 Your distro might already have it.
-If not:
+Otherwise do something like:

     $ sudo apt-get install sox